kammitama5/kammitama5.github.io/_posts/2017-8-23-Wednesday-August-23rd.md

 - Also, check out this rad post about [Monads in Mathematica!(https://mathematica.stackexchange.com/questions/3479/does-every-symbol-in-mathematica-induce-a-monad) from Mathematica Stack Exchange.

+## This wonderful lecture by Richard Southwell

+- Called Mathematica for beginners goes through basic functions, *and* he even uses Adjacency Graphs, which tie into things like Directed Graphs in Graph Theory.

+- It's fascinating to see how the matrix directly translates into a graph.

+- See the entire lesson [here](https://www.youtube.com/watch?v=Zp1EV7ytSnA).

+- You can read about Adjacency Matrices [here](https://en.wikipedia.org/wiki/Adjacency_matrix)

 ## Solving algebraic problems in Mathematica

 - It of course does imaginary numbers